About my rail fare

 Around 97p in every £1 from fares goes back into running and improving services.

-From 2 January 2018, rail fares will rise on average by 3.4 per cent.
+From 2 January 2018, rail fares rose on average by 3.4 per cent.
 Not all fares increase: some fares may go up, many will stay the same and some will reduce in price.
+Read our press release about the 2018 rail fares

 Discounting by train companies has contributed to passenger numbers more than doubling in the last 20 years.
 There were 1.72billion journeys on our railway last year (2016-17).
 That's more than 4.7million journeys a day on average.